-the relevant actors, ie manufacturers and users of autonomous digital systems, are already subject to whatever liability systems are in place.
-Typically, liability rules are technology-neutral.9 They apply to horse-drawn coaches and steam engines as well as to ships, motor vehicles and machinery of any kind.
+When considering the reform of liability systems with regard to autonomous digital systems, it is important to choose the right point of origin.
+It is crucial to realize that the relevant actors, i.e., manufacturers and users of autonomous digital systems, are already subject to whatever liability systems are in place.
+Typically, liability rules are technologyneutral.9 They apply to horse-drawn coaches and steam engines as well as to ships, motor vehicles and machinery of any kind.
 Within the European legal systems, liability in negligence and fault-based liability more generally provide the backbone of the law of torts or delict.
 Importantly, liability for fault is applicable across the board to any human activity, regardless of whether the wrongful act is a movement of the human body, the use of a solid tool or weapon, the production and operation of conventional machinery, or the manufacture and operation of an autonomous digital system.
 Thus, manufacturers and users of autonomous digital technology remain liable in damages for harm negligently caused to third parties.

 In modern liability systems, responsibility for fault is supplemented by categories of strict liability.10 In the area of strict liability, the European legal systems diverge rather enormously.
-While French law, famously, operates something like a general clause of strict liability that applies to any object, ie thing,11 German law offers several specific provisions each of which impose strict liability for some well-defined source of danger, mostly, but not exclusively, of a technical nature, such as motor cars, airplanes and major installations that impact the environment.12 For systems such as the French, it is evident that digital systems of a corporeal nature do qualify as things for purposes of strict liability.
-Systems such as the German one will apply the categories of strict liability regardless of whether the particular source of danger is operated by a human being or by an 'intelligent' software programme.
-Autonomous cars are an important example.
-In both France and Germany, the keepers of motor vehicles are subject to special statutory regimes of strict liability.13 These regimes apply equally to conventional cars operated by human drivers
+While French law, famously, operates something like a general clause of strict liability that applies to any object, i.e. thing,11 German law offers several specific provisions each of which impose strict liability for some well-defined source of danger,